 When we started the balenaDash project, the main goal was to make it easy and straightforward to deploy IoT devices that display information on a screen.
-The project has been constantly developed, with new features such as automate the backlight timer, how to setup a dashboard or even displaying google slideshow being added and more to come.
+We've updated the photo component into its own standalone project.

-Today we are releasing a new update to the project that we believe many people will enjoy.
-This update enables any device running balenaDash to run a photo slideshow hosted on Google Photo Albums, Dropbox Photo Album, or Apple Photos.
+Build this project to create a photo slideshow hosted on Google Photo Albums, Dropbox Photo Album, or Apple Photos.

-The main objective of this addition is to create a physical photo album that is easy to build, configure, and maintain.
+Photo Gallery is a physical photo album that is easy to build, configure, and maintain.
 Once configured, there is nothing else you need to worry about.
 If you edit the album, add or remove photos, the album will automatically update to display the latest photos.

 This can be the perfect gift for family and friends.
 Give a smart photo album to your parents or grandparents so that they can keep up with your baby pictures, for example.